mathildenordli/Single-cell-cytof-analysis/README.md

 ## DeepSet folder

-This folder contains all the code related to the DeepSet models used in the thesis.
+This folder contains all the code related to the Deep Sets models used in the thesis.
 It includes:
-* The initial run of DeepSet models
+* The initial run of Deep Sets models
-* Simpler DeepSet models with fewer parameters
+* Simpler Deep Sets models with fewer parameters

 ## Clustering folder
 Includes: